Lunar Mining & Landing Sites

 Ice Favorability Index

-The Ice Favorability Index (IFI) maps below are based on a geologic system model for ice deposition and evolution (Cannon and Britt, under revision).
+The Ice Favorability Index (IFI) maps below are based on a geologic system model for ice deposition and evolution (Cannon and Britt 2020, Icarus, in press).
 The index maps are predictive, not based on surface ice detections, and highlight regions likely to host the most favorable ice deposits for mining.
-Desired characteristics include enhanced volatile delivery, cold trapping area, and retention.
-These maps are agnostic in terms of mining architecture, and architecture-specific maps are listed below.
+Desired characteristics include older ages, ice stability closer to the surface, and higher areal fraction of cold traps.
+These maps are agnostic in terms of mining architecture, and some areas may only be accessible with nuclear power for example.

 Click to view full size.